BundlePush/bundlepush-lib/README.md

 ### Step 1 - Account

-Visit [BundlePush Dashboard](https://dash.bundlepu.sh), create an account, and set up your first app.
+Visit <a href="https://dash.bundlepu.sh" target="_blank">BundlePush Dashboard</a>, create an account, and set up your first app.

 ### Step 2 - Add the library